The Neighbourhood Policing Team provides security and personal safety advice at BU and AUB.

 Personal safety advice

-When you are out and about, particularly after dark, please take on board the following personal safety advice to avoid becoming a victim of crime.
+When you are out and about, particularly after dark, please follow this personal safety advice to avoid becoming a victim of crime:

 - When walking, stick to busy well-lit streets whenever possible.
 Avoid danger spots like quiet or badly lit alleyways, subways or isolated car parks

 - If you do have to pass danger spots, think about what you would do if you felt threatened.
-The best idea is to head for a public place where you know there will be other people, for example a garage or pub
+The best idea is to head for a public place where you know there will be other people, for example a petrol station or pub.

 - Avoid passing stationary cars with their engines running and people sitting in them and whenever practical walk facing on coming traffic to avoid curb crawlers

-- Stay alert and keep your mind on your surroundings - remember if you are wearing headphones or chatting on a mobile phone, you will not hear trouble approaching
+- Stay alert and keep your mind on your surroundings - remember if you're wearing headphones or chatting on a mobile phone, you will not hear trouble approaching

-- If you think you are being followed, trust your instincts and take action.
+- If you think you're being followed, trust your instincts and take action.
 As confidently as you can, cross the road turning and look to see who is behind you.
 If you are still being followed, keep moving.
-Make for a busy area and tell people what is happening
+Make for a busy area, tell people what is happening and call 999.

 - Try to keep both hands free and don’t walk with your hands in your pockets